hbctraining/main/registrations/AllFunders_Intro-to-R.md

 ### **Interested in both R and RNA-seq II?**

-We will offer a Differential Gene Expression (RNA-seq II) workshop in May (In Person).
+We will offer a Differential Gene Expression (RNA-seq II) workshop in May.
 Registration will open at the end of April.
 However, if you're interested in registering right now for both the R and the Differential Gene Expression (RNA-seq II) workshops, register [here](https://hbctraining.github.io/main/registrations/AllFunders_Intro-bulkRNAseq-PartII-and-Intro-to-R-bundle) (Note: signing up for both together offers a $10 savings.)

 ---